 But this does not demonstrate that the work of dismantling racial discrimination in voting was done.
 Voting continues to be intensely racially polarized and blacks, Latinos, and other minorities continue to be underrepresented at every level of government.
 Rather, the increases in representation, registration, and turnout show that Section 5 was slowly but surely succeeding in its goal of delivering increasing equality to minority voters.

 Unfortunately, we’re now seeing what we feared without Section 5 in place.
 Much of the progress we achieved with Section 5 has been rolled back.
 States and localities are playing the same game of whack-a-mole they did in 1965.
 Twenty-one states have new voting restrictions— such as strict voter ID laws that disproportionately disenfranchise minority voters and cutbacks in early voting that make voting near impossible for low-income workers with less control over their schedules – since the 2010 election.
-Immediately after Shelby County, North Carolina passed a law ignobly dubbed the “monster” law, which combined nearly every creative form of voter suppression currently available, and Texas announced its intent to enforce its voter ID law, the strictest in the nation.
+Immediately after Shelby County, North Carolina passed a law ignobly dubbed the “monster” law, which tried to erect deliberate barriers to voting using every method currently available, and Texas announced its intent to enforce its voter ID law, the strictest in the nation.

 These restrictions are most prevalent where minorities pose a credible threat of successfully asserting their voting power.
 Eight of the twelve states with the largest Hispanic population growth in the last decade passed laws making it harder to vote, as did seven of the eleven states with the highest black turnout in 2008.
 The NAACP Legal Defense Fund has issued a dishearteningly long tally of the discriminatory voting changes enacted since the Supreme Court’s decision in 2013.